DioxusLabs/dioxus/docs/router/src/example/first-route.md

 }
 ```

-If you head to your application's browser tab, you should see the text
+If you head to your application's browser tab, you should now see the text
 `Welcome to Dioxus Blog!` when on the root URL (`http://localhost:8080/`).
 If
 you enter a different path for the URL, nothing should be displayed.

 This is because we told Dioxus Router to render the `Home` component only when
 the URL path is `/`.
+The _index_ functionality we used basically emulates how
+web servers treat `index.html` files.

-### What if a Route Doesn't Exist?
+## What if a Route Doesn't Exist?
 In our example Dioxus Router doesn't render anything.
 Many sites also have a
 "404" page for when a URL path leads to nowhere.
 Dioxus Router can do this too!

-Create a new `PageNotFound` component.
+First, we create a new `PageNotFound` component.
 ```rust,no_run
 # // Hidden lines (like this one) make the documentation tests work.
 # extern crate dioxus;